I can definitely summarise Cebu Pacific’s story in one sentence with ease.

 Pre-Book to save some cash!

-Who doesn't get hungry on 37,000 feet?
-Right!
-In order to save some money I recommend you to just pre-book your meal on board so you won't regret it later.
-Your chicken or beef usually comes with a juice or a water.
+Who doesn’t get hungry on 37,000 feet?
+In order to save some money I recommend you just pre-book your meal on board so you won’t regret it later.
+Your chicken or beef usually comes with juice or water.

 Manila Ninoy Aquino International Airport is Cebu’s main hub and it can literally get very hectic at the check-in counters.
 Therefore, I recommend to leave for the airport well ahead of your actual departure time to avoid long waiting times or even a missed flight.
 If you only travel with cabin luggage, print your boarding pass at one of those provided self-check in computers.